-20.0 Transitional living placements may be offered through a variety of residential oncampus living arrangements where youth have the opportunity to practice independent living skills with decreasing degrees of care and supervision.
+- 20.0 Transitional living placements may be offered through a variety of residential oncampus living arrangements where youth have the opportunity to practice independent living skills with decreasing degrees of care and supervision.
 Apartment living may also be considered when the apartments are grouped together in what is known as a "pod," and only individuals participating in the program are allowed to live within the pod.
 A pod must be in a specific location with a supervisor living on-site twenty four (24) hours a day, seven days a week (i.e., 24/7).
-Other supervisory regulations will be determined on a program by program basis.
+Other supervisory regulations will be determined on a program by program basis. - 20.1 Providers are prohibited from using mobile homes as the housing unit for transitional living placements. - 20.2 Transitional living facilities must be in locations that are designated for the unique purpose of transitional living (e.g., a separate wing in a building; a freestanding building) and must allow the residents free access to the exterior (e.g. no lock-down units).